h4ndzdatm0ld/nornir_netconf/_sources/README.md.txt

 To test locally with pytest

-If you'd like to run integration tests with containerlab
+If you'd like to run integration tests with ContainerLab

 ```bash
 export SKIP_INTEGRATION_TESTS=False